ronosirio/snap-polarimetric/README.md

 make login USER=me@example.com
 ```

-where `me@example.com` should be replaced by your username, which is
+Where `me@example.com` should be replaced by your username, which is
 the email address you use in UP42.

 Now you can finally push the image to the UP42 docker registry: